spmallette/java-dse-driver/manual/graph/README.md

 _Note: you need to set `schema_mode: Development` in `dse.yaml` to run the example above._

 A graph query can be executed either via the [executeGraph()][executeGraphString] method that accepts a string query in parameter, or the [executeGraph()][executeGraphStatement] method that accepts a [GraphStatement].
-A simple implementation of a [GraphStatament] is the [SimpleGraphStatement], which accepts a query string, and allows to set specific graph options to this statement instance.
+A simple implementation of a [GraphStatement] is the [SimpleGraphStatement], which accepts a query string, and allows setting specific graph options on the statement instance.

 #### Asynchronous execution